 - Tracks supplier performance and compliance

 There are five points of automation in the eProcurement process.
 There’s spend analysis, which looks at the process of data collection, cleaning, classification and analysis.
 Then there’s the supplier bid process to automate, which is also known as eSourcing.
 Next there’s the automation of the contract management process, followed by the actual purchase order process – aka eProcurement.
 Finally, there’s the payment process, which also goes by the name ePayables.
-Now, let’s dig deeper on the benefits of automating procurement.
+Now, let’s dig deeper on the benefits of automated procurement.

 According to a study by the American Productivity & Quality Center (APQC), companies that “automate the procure-to-pay processes achieve faster cycle times and more efficient purchase order processing.”
-The study, which was written up in Spend Matters, noted that companies with automated eProcurement complete purchase orders faster than those without it.
+The study, which was written up in Spend Matters, noted that companies with automated procurement complete purchase orders faster than those without it.
 What took two hours at companies with automation took seven hours at those without an eProcurement process.
 Saving an average of five hours is clearly a big difference.

 Supplier lead times also shrunk at companies with eProcurement, by an average of two days compared with companies that didn't use it.
 According to the same study, nearly twice as many purchase orders were completed per full-time equivalent employee (FTE) at companies with automated procurement: 3,471 purchase orders per FTE in eProcurement-enabled companies, compared with 1,213 purchase orders at companies without eProcurement processes.

 According to study from Grainger, the average cost of a maintenance, repairs and operations (MROs) purchase order is $75 and this cost can be reduced by as much as 50 percent through process automation.
-Automation can help reduce time spent on routine tasks, and it can maintain efficiency and accuracy by having routine work scheduled accordingly.
+Automated procurement can help reduce time spent on routine tasks, and it can maintain efficiency and accuracy by having routine work scheduled accordingly.

 Automating the supplier bid process--eSourcing--can help you to use your time more efficiently.
 The time that you free up can let you spend more time on other critical projects and processes, especially those that can't be automated.